HuanYuu/TFusion/README.md

 -gene: target gene list

 When you run command above, an output example:
-*Rawdata
+* Rawdata
-*QC
+* QC
-*Mapping
+* Mapping
-*Fusion
+* Fusion
-*Report
+* Report
-*Shell
+* Shell
-*sample.list.reconfig
+* sample.list.reconfig

 Then, all the shell will store in "Shell" directory.
-If you have pooling data with different barcode that need to do debarcode, "step0_debarcode.sh" will in "Shell" directory, and you need run step0 first.
+If you have pooling data with different barcodes which needs to do debarcode, "step0_debarcode.sh" will be in "Shell" directory, and you need run step0 first.
 After "step0_debarcode.sh" finished or you don't need debarcode, you can run all these fusion analysis shell together.

 For a local running example: